TuanNguyen27/Delegate/README.md

 - Solutions and troubleshooting steps
 - Token limit recommendations
 - Quick reference table

+**`SEPARATE_EXPERIMENTS_GUIDE.md`** - Run experiments individually
+- Step-by-step guide for running each experiment separately
+- How to ensure all experiments use the same questions
+- Command options and examples
+- Use cases and performance tips
+- Comparison table: separate vs full comparison

 **`kaggle_notebook_template.py`** - Ready-to-use notebook
 - Complete notebook with all cells ready to copy